October 20-21, 2018

-Wallops Flight Facility planned to be among selected worldwide locations
+Wallops Flight Facility among selected worldwide locations

 Space Apps is an international hackathon that occurs over 48 hours in cities around the world.
 Because of citizens like you, the Challenge continue to grow each year.
 If you haven’t already, join us to share ideas and engage with open data to address real-world problems, on Earth and in space.
 Work with a team to solve challenges that could help change the world.